symfony/symfony-docs/quick_tour/the_architecture.rst

 -------------

 Odds are that your application will depend on third-party libraries.
-Those should be stored in the ``vendor/`` directory and managed by Composer.
+Those should be stored in the ``vendor/`` directory.
+You should never touch anything in this directory, because it is exclusively managed by Composer.
 This directory already contains the Symfony libraries, the SwiftMailer library, the Doctrine ORM, the Twig templating system and some other third party libraries and bundles.

 Understanding the Cache and Logs
 --------------------------------